snullp/Doubanfm-accl/README.md

 Doubanfm-accl
 =============

-Better connectivity for North America users for DoubanFM
+Better connectivity for North America users for DoubanFM.

+However, this only works for Chrome v38 or later versions.